-- 1. 1 to 30 minutes will be counted as 30 minutes - 2.
-31 to 60 minutes will be counted as one hour, etc. - 3.
-Multiple tardies will result in the following action(s), - a.
-5 tardies-student will be given a documented warning by instructor, - b.
-6 tardies-student will be placed on probation by the Student Services Office, - c.
-7 tardies-student will be referred to President and may be suspended, - d.
-A student absent three consecutive days with no notification of absences will be automatically terminated from the program.
-See the Withdrawal Policy found on page \\\\\\ of this handbook.
+- I. 1 to 30 minutes will be counted as 30 minutes - II.
+31 to 60 minutes will be counted as one hour, etc. - III.
+Multiple tardies will result in the following action(s), - A. 5 tardies-student will be given a documented warning by the instructor, - B. 6 tardies-student will be placed on probation by the Student Services Office, - C. 7 tardies-student will be referred to President and may be suspended, - D. A student absent three consecutive days with no notification of absences will be automatically terminated from the program.
+See the Withdrawal Policy found in this handbook.